3km Training Program

 The objective of each phase, with links to examples of a season's training plan and four-week training programs for phases 1, 2 and 3, are as follows:

 In the specific training phases, you will see that you run at three different paces - race pace, 5% faster than race pace and 5% slower than race pace.
-To do this you have to decide on a realistic target time for your 3km in phase five.
-The use of appropriate tests in week four of the training plan can be used to determine if your target time needs adjustment and accordingly the session times on your training plan.
+You must decide on a realistic target time for your 3km in phase five.
+The use of appropriate tests in week four of the training plan can determine if your target time needs adjustment and the session times on your training plan.

 What are the objectives of running at these three different paces?